 Medical Anthropology Concentration

-The concentration requires 15 credit hours of training in medical anthropology composed of a) four graduate seminars (12 units) from an approved list of eight seminars routinely taught by faculty members in the medical anthropology concentration, and b) a three-credit independent study wherein the student demonstrates competency by writing a research report based on primary or secondary research, a grant proposal deemed competitive for funding, or a publishable paper on which they are a sole author or co-author having contributed in a significant manner to data analysis and writing.
+- c) an independent study (3 credits) in which the student produces a research report based on primary or secondary research, a grant proposal deemed competitive for funding, or a publishable paper on which they are a sole author or co-author.

 Southwest Land, Culture & Society (SWLCS)